All physiotherapists must have appropriate indemnity as a condition of their registration with the Health and Care Professions Council (HCPC).

 Membership categories and PLI cover

-You must ensure that you are in the right CSP membership category.
+You must ensure that you are in the correct CSP membership category.
 Please note:

 - Full Practising: You must have an HCPC number to be in category B or BE.
 If you are in the subcategory BE you must also have parallel teaching union membership.
 If you are not a member of a teaching union you must move to category B.